fenago/intro-ruby/lab_guides/Lab_9.md

-Figure 9.20: The invoice generator output

-**Note** The solution for the activity can be found on page 484.
+**Note** The solution for the activity can be found in the current directory.

 Summary